abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 1. **Create the context**
    - when creating a `context`, we will have access to 2 components: `context.provider` & `context.consumer` functions
      ![context](./img/context-1.png)
+   - It starts with a capital letter as it's actually a `component`
 2. **Specify (Provide) the data that will be shared**
    ![context](./img/context-2.png)
    ![context](./img/context-3.png)